 Following the approval of the merger agreement and the merger by the shareholders of TTI and the satisfaction or waiver of the other conditions to the merger, Storm Merger Sub, Inc., a wholly-owned subsidiary of Sonus, will be merged with and into TTI.
 TTI, the surviving corporation, will become a wholly-owned subsidiary of Sonus, and all outstanding shares of TTI Class A and Class B common stock will be converted into shares of Sonus common stock.
-If all conditions to the merger are either satisfied or waived, the merger will become effective at the time of the filing by the surviving corporation of the Articles of Merger with the Secretary of State of the State of Texas and the issuance by the Secretary of State of the State of a certificate of merger.
+If all conditions to the merger are either satisfied or waived, the merger will become effective at the time of the filing by the surviving corporation of the Articles of Merger with the Secretary of State of Texas of a certificate of merger.
 It is expected that the effective time of the merger will take place shortly after the satisfaction or waiver of all of the conditions to the merger, which is expected to be no later than the first quarter of 2001.